 The Way of Japanese Tea Ceremony

 The roots of the tea ceremony stretch back to the 9th century, when Buddhist monks first brought tea seeds and customs from China.
 Over time, Japanese tea practice evolved into a highly aesthetic ritual, closely tied to Zen meditation and samurai culture.
-Pioneers like Sen no Rikyu formalized the rules and the spirit, focusing on humility, natural beauty, and the value of each moment shared over tea.
+Pioneers like Sen no Rikyu formalized the rules and the spirit, focusing on humility, natural beauty, and the value of each moment shared over tea — a tradition you can explore yourself with tools like the Matcha Whisk Set, (complete with a matcha bowl, bamboo whisk, and accessories) or the Ceramic Matcha Bowl with Spout & Holder to bring mindful tea preparation into your home

 The Essence of the Ceremony: Philosophy and Spirit